 Location: Just south of the Rose Garden and Ranger's House in the south-west corner of Greenwich Park.

 Photo Credit: David Ross and Britain Express

 Nearest station: Greenwich - 0.7 miles (straight line) - Zone: 2.5

 Heritage Rated from 1- 5 (low to exceptional) on historic interest

 Ranger's House - 0 miles (Historic Building)

 St Alfege's Church, Greenwich - 0.6 miles (Historic Church)

 Old Royal Naval College Greenwich - 0.7 miles (Historic Building)

-Nearest Accommodation to Queen Caroline's Bath, Greenwich Park:
+Nearest Holiday Cottages to Queen Caroline's Bath, Greenwich Park: